 A study from the Centers for Disease Control and Prevention revealed pets can decrease cholesterol, triglycerides and blood pressure, which can cause heart attacks and strokes when levels are high.
 Even just petting an animal can lower blood pressure, serum triglycerides and cholesterol concentrations.

 A Man’s Best Friend

 Another perk of pet ownership is the companionship.
 They provide comfort and support during times of sadness, loneliness or stress.
-Pets give seniors a reason to leave their houses (walks, vet visits, animal club meetups, etc.) and receive the social interaction with others that they need.
+Pets give seniors a reason to leave their houses (walks, animal club meetups, even yoga guest-starring animals, etc.) and receive the social interaction with others that they need.
 Most importantly, pets provide unconditional love.

 If your loved one is not prepared, has a weak immune system or just doesn’t want a pet, consider other options for companionship, such senior centers, places of worships, or scheduling more get-togethers with friends, family and neighbors.

 Some of our offices use animal therapy as a part of their caregiving services.
 Check out our featured offices and meet their furry caregivers here.

 To learn how you can create strong connections with your older loved one, download our free interactive guide, “What Are Meaningful Activities?”

 Editor’s note: This article was originally published March 6, 2016.
 It has been revamped and updated for accuracy and comprehensiveness.